ivop/osiemu/README.md

 ### macOS

+For macOS 12 (Monterey) and later, homebrew should work.
+For earlier versions, use MacPorts.
-Has been tested to run with libSDL2 and libSDL2_image from homebrew on Catalina x86_64.
+Has been tested to be full working on Big Sur with MacPorts.

 ## Disk images